Th13um/arcade-game-project/README.md

 -   You have your character in the bottom of the page.
 -   You can move with the arrow keys across the game board.
--   The goal is to reach the river a the top of the board without be touch by the monsters.
+-   The goal is to reach the river at the top of the board without be touch by any monsters.
 -   If you're touch by a monster, the game restart.
 -   If you reach the river, You win and the game restart.
 -   Please, enjoy.